ninaleo/ransut-core/docs/10-Project-management/definition_of_done.md

 * [Wikipedia](https://en.wikipedia.org/wiki/Scrum_(software_development)#Definition_of_done_(DoD))

-Mitä tarkoitetaan, kun jokin tavoite/tehtävä on todellakin tehty?
+What is meant when a goal / task is indeed done?

-Tämä määritellään tiimin kanssa yhdessä:
+This will be defined together with the team:

-* Parikatselmointi
+* Pair review
-* Testaus
+* Testing
-* Dokumentointi
+* Documentation
-* Toteutus versiohallinnassa
+* Implementation in version control
-* Yhdessä katselmoitu
+* Together reviewed
-* Mitä muuta?
+* What else?